 The purpose of this policy is to ensure that there is clarity over those items which Exeter Mathematics School will provide free of charge and for those items where there may be a charge.

 2 Definitions

-Core school curriculum - defined as educational activities which include A-level, Inspire, EMC, Curriculum X and weekly tutorials.
+Core school curriculum - defined as educational activities which include A-level, EMC, Curriculum X, competitions, problem solving and tutorials.
 The core school curriculum does not include induction weeks, transition weeks, or trips & residentials.

 3 Charging Policy